Caroline-Amanquah/Github-CV/README.md

 <a name="interests"></a>
 <h2 align="center"> Interests: </h2>

-- Art, Design, and Performance: Production Assistant/ Boom Operator for "You're Not My Superhero" Alpha Film in 2022.
 - Psychology: founded and directed a mental health social enterprise, the "Mindfulness Collective," in 2018.